 Wet-Cell vs. Dry-Cell vs. Gel-Cell

 FLA batteries are based on what is referred to as wet-cell technology.
-Lead plates are placed in 6 separate cells and wholly immersed in a liquid electrolyte to aid the electrochemical process.
+Lead plates are placed in 6 separate cells and immersed in a liquid electrolyte to aid the electrochemical process.
 The electrolyte is typically 30-35% sulphuric acid and 70-65% water.

 FLA batteries come factory-activated with the electrolyte (battery acid) already injected into the battery or with a separate acid pack with a premeasured amount of battery acid for activating the battery.